isomerpages/moe-silingpri/_our-experiences/Co Curricular Activities/Clubs.md

 We aim to inspire joy in the learning of science through experimentation and exploration.&nbsp;We uncover mysteries behind how everyday things work and discover new facts about the environment around us.&nbsp;We also learn to show respect and care for the earth and provide opportunities for our pupils to lead one another.&nbsp;

-**Teachers-in-charge:**&nbsp;Anita D/O Selvam, Teo Shi Hui, Lin Yuping, Quah Yee Wen
+**Teachers-in-charge:**&nbsp; Ms Anita D/O Selvam, Mdm Jayaraman Chitra, Ms Lin Yuping, Mdm Quah Yee Wen